AI governance is entering a new phase.

 The Role of Regulators

-Simran’s contribution reflected the growing role of regulators in enabling responsible innovation.
+Simran’s contribution also highlighted the important role of regulators in enabling responsible innovation.

 Without trust, AI adoption will remain limited.

-With the right governance, AI can be used more confidently and responsibly.
+With the right governance, AI can be scaled more responsibly.

 The Takeaway